Home

 - What traffic controls, like stop signs, yield signs, speed limits, were in that intersection?

-- Have you been contacted by any insurance company to give them an actual statement?
+- Have you been contacted by any insurance company to give them a statement?

 - What is the speed limit?